prockwood/pypoet/README.md

 # pypoet
-makes poems out of a .txt file
+makes poems in the command line out of a .txt file using a Markov process.

 ## Make poems
 - Clone this repo.
 - cd into it.
 - run "python pypoet.py mix.txt"

-put any .txt file in the directory and use it as a source for the generated insights.
+Put any .txt file in the directory and use it as a source for profound computer-generated poetic insights.